What this filing does

 • Stamp duty receipt.

-• Amended MoA with the new capital clause.
+• Amended Memorandum with the new capital clause.

-• EGM notice, explanatory statement, and signed resolution on file.
+• Shareholder-meeting notice, explanation, and signed resolution on file.